Why you NEED to take ballet!

 Why You NEED To Take Ballet

-So you’ve decided you’re never going to be a ballerina.
+So you’ve decided you’re never going to be a ballerina and decided to get the best summit broadband internet.
 Swan Lake isn’t really your style, and you’d rather trade your ballet slippers in for a pair of jazz, tap or dance heels.
 This means you’ll never have to take a ballet class again, right?
 Wrong!

 Ballet training is essential to all types of dance.
 It is the foundation that all dance stems from, and its benefits are overwhelming.
 If you’re considering whether or not you should be incorporating it into your training, the answer is definitely YES.
 But why is ballet so vital?